LeGrad: An Explainability Method for Vision Transformers via Feature Formation Sensitivity: Introduction

-To address this, we propose a \textbf{L}ayerwise \textbf{E}xplainability method that considers the \textbf{Grad}ient with respect to the attention maps, \textbf{LeGrad}.
-LeGrad is specifically designed for ViTs as leverages the self-attention mechanism intrinsic to ViTs to generate relevancy maps highlighting the most influential parts of an image for the model's prediction.
-Compared to other methods, LeGrad computes gradient with respect to the attention maps, as e.g. opposed to CheferCam~\cite{chefer2020transformer,chefer2021generic}, which uses the gradient to weight the attention maps.
+To address this problem, we propose \textbf{LeGrad}, a \textbf{L}ayerwise \textbf{E}xplainability method that considers the \textbf{Grad}ient with respect to the attention maps.
+LeGrad is specifically designed for ViTs as it leverages the self-attention mechanism to generate relevancy maps highlighting the most influential parts of an image for the model's prediction.
+Compared to other methods, LeGrad uses the gradient with respect to the attention maps as the explanatory signal, as e.g. opposed to CheferCam~\citep{chefer2020transformer,chefer2021generic}, which uses the gradient to weight the attention maps.
 This is done independently for each layer.
 The final explainability signal is then pooled over all layers of the ViT.
-Note that using a layerweise gradient, compared to other signals, allows to sum up over different layers without further need for normalization.
-To further improve the signal, the gradient is clipped by a ReLU function preventing negative gradients to impact positive activations.
-The proposed approach is conceptually simple and versatile, as it only requires the gradient w.r.t. to the ViT's attention maps.
-This facilitates its adoption across various applications and architecture, including larger ViTs such as ViT-BigG as well as attention pooling architectures~\cite{lee2019set, zhai2023sigmoid}, enhancing the transparency of ViTs.
+Note that using a layerwise gradient, compared to other signals, allows to sum up over different layers without further need for normalization.
+To further improve the signal, the gradient is clipped by a ReLU function preventing negative gradients to impact positive activations (see Figure~\ref{fig:method_figure} for details).
+The approach is conceptually simple and versatile, as it only requires the gradient w.r.t. to the ViT's attention maps.
+This facilitates its adoption across various applications and architecture, including larger ViTs such as ViT-BigG as well as attention pooling architectures~\citep{lee2019set, zhai2023sigmoid}.

-We evaluate the proposed method for various ViT backbones on three challenging tasks: segmentation, open-vocabulary detection, and perturbation on ImageNet \cite{russakovsky2015imagenet, gao2022luss} as well as OpenImagesV7 \cite{benenson2022colouring}.
-It shows that while current methods struggle especially with the diverse object categories in OpenImagesV7, LeGrad can achieve performance gains of $2\times$--$5\times$, reaching a score of $48.4$ \textit{p-mIoU} on OpenImagesV7 using OpenCLIP-ViT-B/16.
-Furthermore, we demonstrate the applicability of LeGrad to very large models, such as the ViT-BigG/14 \cite{cherti2023reproducible} with 2.5 billion parameters.
-Finally, it also adapts well to different feature aggregation strategies employed by ViTs \cite{radford2021learning, zhai2023sigmoid}, making it a versatile tool for explainability.
+We evaluate the proposed method for various ViT backbones on four challenging tasks, segmentation, open-vocabulary detection, perturbation, and audio localization, spanning over various datasets, incl.
+ImageNet~\citep{russakovsky2015imagenet, gao2022luss}, OpenImagesV7~\citep{benenson2022colouring}, and ADE20KSound/SpeechPrompted~\citep{hamilton2024separating}.
+It shows that while current methods struggle with the diverse object categories in OpenImagesV7, LeGrad reaches a score of $48.4$ \textit{p-mIoU} on OpenImagesV7 using OpenCLIP-ViT-B/16.
+Furthermore, we demonstrate the applicability of LeGrad to very large models, such as the ViT-BigG/14~\citep{cherti2023reproducible} with 2.5 billion parameters while also adapting well to different feature aggregation strategies employed e.g. by SigLIP~\citep{zhai2023sigmoid}.
+Finally, LeGrad also establishes a new SoTA on zero-shot sound localization on ADE20KSoundPrompted scoring $+14mIoU$ over previous SoTA.

 We summarize the contributions as follows: (1) We propose LeGrad as a layerwise explainability method based on the gradient with respect to ViTs attention maps.
 (2) As the layerwise explainability allows to easily pool over many layers, LeGrad scales to large architectures such as ViT-BigG/14 and is applicable to various feature aggregation methods.
 (3) We evaluate LeGrad on various tasks and benchmarks, showing its improvement compared to other state-of-the-art explainability methods especially for large-scale open vocabulary settings.